Wolf-Code/Circuitry/README.md

 Circuitry
 =========

-A game based on creating circuits.
+A game based on creating (logical) circuits.

+## SharpLib2D
+A library being built as I make the game, crafted especially for 2D games using the OpenTK library.